-The bill establishes a temporary release program for certain prisoners in Lawrence County, allowing them to be released from custody for rehabilitation purposes both before and after sentencing.
-It outlines specific conditions for release, such as the requirement for individuals to engage in gainful employment, and provides that they will receive credit toward their sentence for days spent outside of jail.
-The legislation also includes penalties for non-compliance with release terms and establishes the Lawrence County Community Corrections and Court Services Fund, which will collect a portion of the prisoners' earnings to support the program.
+The bill establishes a temporary release program for certain prisoners in Lawrence County, aimed at facilitating rehabilitation before and after sentencing.
+It outlines specific conditions for release, such as the requirement for individuals to engage in gainful employment, and allows defendants to earn credit toward their sentences for days spent outside of jail.
+The legislation also includes penalties for prisoners who fail to return to custody and creates the Lawrence County Community Corrections and Court Services Fund, which will collect a percentage of earnings from work release programs.
+Additionally, it sets standards for pretrial release, enabling defendants charged with non-capital, bailable offenses to be released on personal recognizance or appearance bonds, while addressing bond forfeiture for failure to appear in court.

 Enrolled: 14-8-42